 Results:

-For every 100 patients in the reference population, 11 participants were recruited into RECOVERY.
-Demographics of RECOVERY participants were broadly similar to the reference population, but RECOVERY participants were slightly younger (mean age [standard deviation]: RECOVERY 62.6 [15.3] vs reference 65.7 [18.5] years) and less frequently female (37% vs 45%).
-Comorbidity and frailty scores were lower in RECOVERY although these differences were attenuated after age stratification.
-Age- and sex-adjusted 28-day mortality declined over time but was similar between cohorts across the study period (adjusted RECOVERY mortality 23.7% [95% confidence interval: 23.3%-24.1%]; vs reference 24.8% [24.6%-24.9%]), except during the first pandemic wave in the UK (March-May 2020) when adjusted mortality was lower in RECOVERY.
+Demographics of RECOVERY participants were broadly similar to the reference population, but RECOVERY participants were younger (mean age [standard deviation]: RECOVERY 62.6 [15.3] vs reference 65.7 [18.5] years) and less frequently female (37% vs 45%).
+Comorbidity and frailty scores were lower in RECOVERY, but differences were attenuated after age stratification.
+Age- and sex-adjusted 28-day mortality declined over time but was similar between cohorts across the study period (RECOVERY 23.7% [95% confidence interval: 23.3%-24.1%]; vs reference 24.8% [24.6%-24.9%]), except during the first pandemic wave in the UK (March-May 2020) when adjusted mortality was lower in RECOVERY.

 Conclusion:

-After accounting for age and sex, 28-day mortality in RECOVERY was similar to a nationwide reference population of patients admitted with COVID-19 in England during the same period but varied substantially over time in both cohorts.
+Adjusted 28-day mortality in RECOVERY was similar to a nationwide reference population of patients admitted with COVID-19 in England during the same period but varied substantially over time in both cohorts.
 Therefore, the absolute effect estimates from RECOVERY were broadly applicable to the target population at the time, but should be interpreted in the light of current mortality estimates.

-Keywords:

-COVID-19, randomised trials, evidence translation, RECOVERY

 Key messages

-From March 2020 to November 2021, for every 100 patients admitted to hospital with COVID-19, approximately 11 participants were recruited into the RECOVERY trial in England.
+What is already known on this topic:

+Relative treatment effect sizes from randomised controlled trials (RCTs) are used to estimate the likely absolute impact of an intervention at a population level, but absolute event rates (and therefore expected absolute risk reductions) in trials may differ from the target population.

+What this study adds:

+Using linked healthcare systems data, we compared baseline characteristics and outcomes of participants recruited in England to the RECOVERY trial of in-hospital COVID-19 treatments with those from a reference population of patients admitted with COVID-19 in England.

-Baseline characteristics of RECOVERY trial participants were broadly similar to patients admitted with COVID-19 in England, but were slightly younger and less frequently female.
+RECOVERY participants had similar characteristics to those in the reference population, but were slightly younger and less frequently female.

-After adjustment for age and sex, 28-day mortality in RECOVERY was similar to the reference population throughout the study period, except March-May 2020 when it was lower in RECOVERY.
+After adjustment for age and sex, 28-day mortality in RECOVERY was similar to the reference population throughout the study period, except March-May 2020 when it was lower in RECOVERY, with mortality rates in both cohorts falling during the period studied.

-28-day mortality in both the RECOVERY cohort and reference population fell during the period studied, and these secular trends should be considered in the interpretation of the absolute effects of treatments tested in RECOVERY.
+How this study might affect research, practice or policy

+The use of absolute event rates from healthcare systems data can be used to assess the likely impact of the relative treatment effects from clinical trials at a population level, but secular trends in event rates should be considered.

 Introduction

 Randomised controlled trials (RCTs) are essential to reliably evaluate safety and efficacy of health interventions.1,2 The use of randomisation (with allocation concealment) minimises the risk of bias but, inevitability, due to eligibility criteria, trial participants are rarely representative of the populations whose treatment they aim to inform.
-Nonetheless, the proportional estimates of treatment effect from the trial are usually generalisable to the broader population, unless there are good grounds for believing there may be systematic differences in the effectiveness of the intervention or in the biology of the target disease outside of the trial setting (e.g. the advent of a new variant that renders a pathogen resistant to the particular drug that was studied).3 However, the estimates of absolute harm and benefit generated by such trials may not be directly generalisable, and assessment of the absolute rates of the relevant outcomes in the target population is useful to understand the likely absolute effects of the intervention in clinical practice.4,5
+Nonetheless, the proportional estimates of treatment effects from the trial are usually generalisable to the broader population, unless there are good grounds for believing there may be systematic differences in the effectiveness of the intervention or in the biology of the target disease outside of the trial setting (e.g. the advent of a new variant that renders a pathogen resistant to the particular drug that was studied).3 However, the estimates of absolute harm and benefit generated by such trials may not be directly generalisable, and assessment of the absolute rates of the relevant outcomes in the target population is useful to understand the likely absolute effects of the intervention in clinical practice.4,5